Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/samples/Sample_DetectLivenessWithVeirfyWithSession.md

 Console.WriteLine($"VerifyImage.QualityForRecognition: {createResponse.Value.VerifyImage.QualityForRecognition}");
 ```

-## Perform liveness detection with verification from the Azure AI Vision SDK

-You can now perform liveness detection with verification on a face image from the Azure AI Vision SDK by providing your authorization token.
+## 3. Pass the AuthToken to client device

-## Retrieve the liveness detection with verification result
+Client device will process the step 4, 5, 6 in the documentation [Perform liveness detection with face verification
+][perform_liveness_detection_with_face_verification].

+## 7. Wait for liveness session to complete

+Client device should notify app server that liveness session has completed.

+## 8. Query for liveness result

 After you've performed liveness detection with verification , you can retrieve the result by providing the session ID.